-The Beatrice Hunter Cancer Research Institute CRTP Integrated Learning Session (ILS) will be held on Wednesday 28 November from 10:00am-12:00pm ADT in room 2L7, 2nd floor, Tupper Building Link, Dalhousie University and by videoconference to the following sites:
+The Beatrice Hunter Cancer Research Institute CRTP Integrated Learning Session (ILS) will be held on Wednesday 30 January from 10:00am-12:00pm AST in room 2L7, 2nd floor, Tupper Building Link, Dalhousie University and by videoconference to the following sites:

 • Dalhousie Halifax –2L3, Second Floor, Tupper Link